Batman: Arkham Origins: Critical reception

 The main voice cast was well received.
 Troy Baker was praised as the Joker, for his performance and as a worthy replacement for longtime previous voice actor Mark Hamill, but at the same time was criticized for his interpretation's replicating Hamill's.
 Dooma Wendschuh, Ryan Galletta, and Corey May were nominated for the Outstanding Achievement in Videogame Writing award by the Writers Guild of America.
 The game's cinematic content, under the direction of supervising sound editor Alain Larose, received a Golden Reel Award nomination for Best Sound Editing in Interactive Entertainment.
 The National Academy of Video Game Trade Reviewers nominated the game in three categories: Game, Franchise Action, Costume Design and Control Design, 3D.
 The 2013 BTVA Voice Acting Awards awarded the game in the category Best Male Vocal Performance in a Video Game In a Supporting Role (JB Blanc as Bane).
 The game also won in two categories (Best Visual Arts and Best Animation) at the 2013 Canadian Videogame Awards.
 The game was also nominated in the category "Use of a Licence or IP" at the Develop Awards.
+At the Xbox 360 Game Awards the game won in the category Favorite Villain (Black Mask).
+At the Kerrang!
+Awards 2014 the game was nominated as Best Video Game.

-Reviewers described the "Cold, Cold Heart" DLC as better paced and focused than the main game, owing to its shorter playtime that allowed for a more interesting experience.
+Reviewers described the Cold, Cold Heart DLC as better-paced and focused than the main game, owing to its shorter playtime that allowed for a more interesting experience.
 It was also criticized, however, for losing focus near the end, and padding the running time with unnecessary deviations.
 GameSpot said that the DLC featured a satisfying combination of the series' combat, stealth, and detective mechanics, and introduced interesting new enemy types that wield ice guns capable of freezing both Batman and other enemies.
 Reviewers described the story as entertaining, following the interesting character of Mr. Freeze, but considered it lacking in surprise because it replicates that of the 1992 Batman: The Animated Series episode "Heart of Ice".
 The final battle against Mr. Freeze was criticized for replicating several elements of the fight against the character in Arkham City.
 Similarly, IGN and Destructoid noted that the content lacked originality and innovation, providing generic environments and removing, rather than adding new abilities and weapons.